xuz218/BIMM/README.md

 ## Structure of the repository

 ### DEX model
-For Windows users: matlab -nodisplay -nosplash -nodesktop -r “run_model ; exit” For Mac users: /Applications/MATLAB_R2022a.app/bin/matlab -nodisplay -nosplash -nodesktop -r “run_model ; exit” (Notice the MATLAB version should be modified to the version you have.)
+For Windows users: matlab -nodisplay -nosplash -nodesktop -r “run_model ; exit”<br />
+For Mac users: /Applications/MATLAB_R2022a.app/bin/matlab -nodisplay -nosplash -nodesktop -r “run_model ; exit”<br />
 Lines above run the model and plot the graphs with the parameter values loaded.
-Please make sure MATLAB R2017a or any later version is downloaded.)
+Notice the MATLAB version should be modified to the version you have.
+Please make sure MATLAB R2017a or any later version is downloaded.<br />

 ```
 ┌──ga_cancer.m